KPZ equation from a class of nonlinear SPDEs in infinite volume: Heuristics behind Theorems and

 The estimate \eqref{eq:heuristic5} implies that because we only care about { $\mathbf{Z}^{N}_{\t,\x}$} for { $|\x|\lesssim1$} in Theorems \ref{theorem:main} and \ref{theorem:mainwedge}, we can modify \eqref{eq:heuristic4} at points outside the interval { $\llbracket-N^{1+\zeta-\e\beta},N^{1+\zeta-\e\beta}\rrbracket$} for any { $\e>0$} fixed up to an exponentially small (in { $N$}) error.
 In particular, we can slightly lower { $\zeta$} in \eqref{eq:heuristic4}, and doing this inductively lets us assume that { $\zeta>0$} is small in \eqref{eq:heuristic4}, thereby (effectively) reducing to the compact setting. \emph{We clarify that proving the estimate \eqref{eq:heuristic5} only uses \eqref{eq:heuristic2}} (and the other technical estimates for \eqref{eq:phi} as discussed in Remark \ref{remark:localidea}) \emph{as stochastic inputs}.
 Thus, if we condition on \eqref{eq:heuristic2} without the expectation as well as said estimates for \eqref{eq:phi}, then \eqref{eq:heuristic5} holds essentially deterministically (i.e. outside an event of probability { $\mathrm{O}(N^{-\mathrm{D}})$} for any { $\mathrm{D}=\mathrm{O}(1)$}).

 To establish \eqref{eq:heuristic5} rigorously, we will expand { $\mathbf{K}^{N,\zeta}$} around the fundamental solution to the \abbr{SHE} part of \eqref{eq:heuristic4}.
-However, because the stochastic error term in \eqref{eq:heuristic4} is only small in a very weak sense, classical expansion methods for the heat kernels do not seem to apply.
-A large portion of this paper is dedicated to devising an alternative scheme to analyze this expansion that is compatible with the weak-type estimate \eqref{eq:heuristic2} for the stochastic term. \begin{remark} \fsp {Let us briefly comment on \eqref{eq:heuristic3}.
+However, the stochastic error term in \eqref{eq:heuristic4} is only small in a very weak sense, so classical expansion methods for the heat kernels do not seem to apply.
+A large portion of this paper is dedicated to devising an alternative scheme to analyze this expansion that is compatible with the weak-type estimate \eqref{eq:heuristic2} for the stochastic term. \begin{remark} \fsp {The estimation in \eqref{eq:heuristic5} of the { $\mathbf{K}^{N,\zeta}$}-kernel for different { $\zeta$}-parameters can be thought of as analogous to the use of weighted spaces (as in \cite{HL15,HL18}, for instance).
+It would be interesting to see a parallel between these two approaches in more detail.
+To this end, we reemphasize the key challenge that the equation \eqref{eq:heuristic3} of interest has a coefficient { $\mathsf{Av}[\mathfrak{q}]$} for which we currently have only the weak-type bound \eqref{eq:heuristic2} (and a few other inputs that are on the more technical side).
+In particular, one of the goals behind introducing the { $\mathbf{K}^{N,\zeta}$}-kernels is to analyze equations of this type, which do not appear to be addressed in \cite{HL15,HL18}, for example.} \end{remark} \begin{remark} \fsp {Let us briefly comment on \eqref{eq:heuristic3}.
 The main error term obtained by replacing { $\mathfrak{q}$} with { $\mathsf{Av}[\mathfrak{q}]$} (in going from \eqref{eq:heuristic1} to \eqref{eq:heuristic3}), which is suppressed in the { $\approx$} notation, is given by gradients of { $\mathfrak{q}$}.
 Ultimately, \eqref{eq:heuristic3} reads as

 where { $\grad^{\star}$} is a space-time average of space-time gradients on time-scales { $\lesssim\mathfrak{t}$} and length-scales { $\lesssim\mathfrak{l}$}.
 Here, { $\mathfrak{t},\mathfrak{l}$} are the averaging scales in { $\mathsf{Av}[\mathfrak{q}]$}; see \eqref{eq:heuristic2}.
 By the same token, we can further replace { $N\grad^{\star}(\mathfrak{q}[\tau_{\x}\bphi_{\t}]\mathbf{Z}^{N}_{\t,\x})\d\t$} with { $N\grad^{\star}(\mathsf{Av}[\mathfrak{q}]_{\t,\x}\mathbf{Z}^{N}_{\t,\x})\d\t+N\grad^{\star}\grad^{\star}(\mathfrak{q}[\tau_{\x}\bphi_{\t}]\mathbf{Z}^{N}_{\t,\x})\d\t$}, at which we point we iterate a finite number of times.
 Therefore, we are left to study a \emph{finite} number of terms of the form below (for all { $\ell=0,\ldots,\ell_{\star}$} for some { $\ell_{\star}=\mathrm{O}(1)$}):